-The Peace Canyon Dam Visitor Centre is now closed for the season and will reopen on the Victoria Day long weekend in May 2014.
-Please contact us for more information or for group bookings for our 2014 season.
+The Peace Canyon Visitor Centre is open July 5 to September 1, 2014.
+The Visitor Centre will be open daily from 10:00 a.m. to 4:00 p.m.
+Please contact us for more information or for group booking for our 2014 season.

-The Peace Canyon Visitor Centre has free admission all season.
+Admission to Peace Canyon Visitor Centre is free of charge.

 Peace Canyon Dam is 50 metres (165 feet) high, 534 metres (1,752 feet) long and contains 515,000 cubic metres (670,000 cubic yards) of concrete.
 The dam has a spillway containing six gates with enough capacity to by-pass 10,300 cubic metres (363,700 cubic feet) of river flow per second.